-The Board has determined that (i) Seth Lederman has a relationship which, in the opinion of the Board, would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and is not an "independent director" as defined in the Marketplace Rules of The NASDAQ Stock Market and (ii) Margaret Smith Bell, Patrick Grace, David Grange, Donald Landry, Adeoye Olukotun, John Rhodes and James Treco are each an independent director as defined in the Marketplace Rules of The NASDAQ Stock Market.
+The Board has determined that (i) Seth Lederman has a relationship which, in the opinion of the Board, would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and is not an "independent director" as defined in the Marketplace Rules of The NASDAQ Stock Market and (ii) Margaret Smith Bell, Daniel Goodman, David Grange, Adeoye Olukotun, John Rhodes and James Treco are each an independent director as defined in the Marketplace Rules of The NASDAQ Stock Market.
 Prior to his resignation in February 2019, the Board found that Mr. Mather was also an independent director.
+Prior to their respective resignations, the Board had determined that Patrick Grace and Donald Landry were also independent directors.